dutzi/dutzi.github.io/content/blog/building-firebase-functions-declarations/index.md

 As I wrote above, this whole making-the-user-do-stuff for this tool to work is not the best approach, especially since this work _can_ be automated.
 But, the counter approach of making-me-do-stuff-for-the-user is also not the best one since I'm lazy.

 But that's not what I wanted to raise, the bigger problem with such a tool is that when the types exposed in a function's signature are ones declared within the Firebase Functions package's `node_modules`.
-In this case there is no way to share types betweens the functions and app's codebase.
+In this case there is ~~no way~~ no simple way to share types betweens the functions and app's codebase.

 I made some pretty big projects so far using Firebase and haven't encountered this issue.
 But I can image some pretty trivial use cases where this might be a deal-breaker.